 Following a hearing on May 26, 2017, the judge rejected the temporary injunction, finding that the conditions for such injunction were not satisfied.
 On August 3, 2017, the Judge of the Preliminary Investigations (GIP) dismissed the investigation as to the position of two of the aforementioned employees, while, on December 28, 2017, the competent Judge for the Preliminary Hearing (GUP) proceeded with the indictment of the remaining employee and the former employee, as well as the Company.
-The first hearing was originally scheduled March 3, 2018 and subsequently postponed to May 3, 2018.
+The next hearing is scheduled to take place on May 16, 2019.
 See "Business-Legal Proceedings-Pending Criminal investigation (Santobono-Pausilipon Public Health Agency of Napoli)".

-Furthermore, on December 2017 and January 2018, two employees and a former employee of the Company were served with a formal notice concerning the conclusion of the preliminary investigation (avviso di conclusione delle indagini preliminari) which, pursuant to the Italian Criminal Procedure Code, can be a prelude to the formal request of indictment (richiesta di rinvio a giudizio) in relation to an investigation opened by the Office of the Public Prosecutor before the Court of Rome in relation to our participation in the FM4 Tender alleging [obstructed public tenders (turbativa d'asta)], see "-We are involved in ongoing litigation in respect of an antitrust matter related to the CONSI/P public tender relating to the cleaning of public schools, and our business and results of operations may face further significant adverse consequences deriving therefrom.
+Furthermore, in December 2017 and January 2018, two current employees and a former one of the Company were served with a formal notice concerning the conclusion of the preliminary investigation (avviso di conclusione delle indagini preliminari) which led to an indictment (rinvio a giudizio) for one of the employees and a dismissal request of charges against the other one in relation to an investigation opened by the Office of the Public Prosecutor before the Court of Rome in relation to our participation in the FM4 Tender alleging obstruction of public tender (turbativa d'asta).
+The preliminary hearing is scheduled to take place on May 29, 2019.
+However, Company cannot be held liable pursuant to LD 231 (as defined in "Business-Regulation") because the alleged charges fall outside of the application of such legislation vis-à-vis the Company.

+See "-We are involved in ongoing litigation in respect of an antitrust matter related to the CONSIP public tender relating to the cleaning of public schools, and our business and results of operations may face further significant adverse consequences deriving therefrom.